Gaurav1999317/devTinder-web/README.md

 -if token is not present redirect to the login page -Showed the feed toh the user after loggin in
--Made the user Card for showing the diff user details
+-Made the user Card for showing the diff user details -profile edit and showing the changes real time
+-toast message for data edited succesfully